Document your EU/EEA/Swiss citizenship

-If you have citizenship in a European Union (EU) or European Economic Area (EEA) country or Switzerland, you aren't required to pay application or tuition fees.
+If you're a citizen of a European Union (EU) or European Economic Area (EEA) country or Switzerland, you aren't required to pay application or tuition fees.

 You must document your citizenship

-EU/EEA and Swiss citizens are required to provide proof of citizenship in order for their admissions application to be processed - even the Nordic countries.
+EU/EEA and Swiss citizens are required to provide proof of citizenship for their admissions application to be processed - even citizens of the Nordic countries.

 How do I document my citizenship?